ch72/StockHelper/README.md

 # StockHelper
 So far, stock helper can create a matrix that contains stock price projections based on growth rates and P/S ratios for the next 5 years.
+Note: Before use, you must provide a polygon API key for the API calls to work.
+An account can be made for free here: https://polygon.io/